Document made with KompoZer

 sudo apt-get install build-essential checkinstall

-sudo apt-get install openmpi-common openmpi-bin libopenmpi-dev libblacs-mpi-dev libnetcdf-dev netcdf-bin libnetcdff-dev libscalapack-mpi-dev libblas-dev liblapack-dev
+sudo apt-get install openmpi-common openmpi-bin libopenmpi-dev libnetcdf-dev netcdf-bin libnetcdf-dev libnetcdff-dev libscalapack-mpi-dev libblas-dev liblapack-dev

 sudo apt-get install openmpi-doc libopenmpi-dev libmpich-dev